Meet Mark Parkinson, founding partner Middleton Advisors

 “Discretion is a huge part of what we do,” says Mark Parkinson, who founded Middleton with Tom Hudson in 2007.
 So pressing him on the name of the world-famous musician whose indiscretion indirectly gave Mark his first break as a buying advisor, is futile!

-“The first property I ended up buying for a client, in 1998, had in fact, already sold.
+“The first property I ended up advising on for a client, in 1998, had in fact, already sold.
 But the original buyer – after exchanging contracts – let’s just say that his wife decided she’d read enough about his rock-star lifestyle in the tabloids and so they ended up looking for a way out of the deal.
 I knew the property was exactly what my client was looking for, so we stepped in and bought the contract.”

 “That wasn’t exactly the typical deal,” says Mark.
-“But I was completely hooked on the idea of buying as a bespoke service, where you get to know your client well, where you keep your ear to the ground so that you know when properties that aren’t on the open market might be available.”
+“But I was completely hooked on the idea of property as a bespoke advisory service, where you get to know your client well, where you keep your ear to the ground so that you know when properties that aren’t on the open market might be available.”